 Add a punch of blueberry flavor to your next pie, ice cream, or batch of scones with this homemade blueberry extract for baking!
-It seriously could not be easier and costs much less than the stuff from the store!
+It seriously could not be easier and costs much less than the expensive stuff sold online!

 Love making your own extracts?
 I have a bunch of extract recipes to help you have fun playing in the kitchen.
 Try this vanilla extract, lavender extract, or cinnamon extract today!